 As mentioned, as data provision paradigms increasingly shift towards distributed and linked approaches, stipulating that all aspects of an information system conform explicitly to the same underlying standards becomes increasingly difficult.
 Simultaneously, as distributed data provision becomes increasingly ubiquitous, ever more communities are emerging dedicated to individual aspects of the wider data provision landscape.

 One example of such external definition and hosting pertains to the provision of observable properties.
-In previous versions of the O&M Model, the observable properties concept was only included as a metaclass, with the assumption that a reference to an existing code list will be provided.
+In previous versions of the Observations and Measurements (O&M) Model, the observable properties concept was only included as a metaclass, with the assumption that a reference to an existing code list will be provided.
 Within the current OMS Model, the observable property has been upgraded to a featureType.
 This is because emerging requirements show the need for a more detailed model for this concept.
 Simultaneously, other communities, such as the Research Data Alliance (RDA), are also working on observable property models (I-ADOPT).
 The same rationale can be applied to most concepts from the OMS Model.

 In order to expose this flexibility beyond the package structure described above, a fine grained hierarchical requirements class structure was created.
 A modular requirements class is provided for each concept at all three levels of the model.
 In addition, a further requirements class that imports all the modular classes provided for the individual concepts has been provided for each package.